petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 these movements are about breaking down silos and moving from large batch to small batch sizes.

+Research projects are not quite the same as software projects.
+For one, most software projects, if successful, don't end.

 Silos exist in research between funding organizations and PIs, PIs and grad students and postdocs, and authors and referees.